Mal Blum

 Mal Blum is an American songwriter, musician, writer and performer from New York.
-Blum has released six full-length albums, most recently Pity Boy in 2019.
+Blum has released six full-length albums, most recently The Villain in 2025.

 Career

 Blum spent their early career promoting self-booked DIY solo tours and also self-released their early albums before signing to record labels.

-In 2014, they signed to punk label Don Giovanni records and announced they would be working on a new album produced by Marissa Paternoster of the band Screaming Females.
+In 2014, they signed to punk label Don Giovanni Records and announced they would be working on a new album produced by Marissa Paternoster of the band Screaming Females.
 After the Don Giovanni release of You Look a Lot Like Me in 2015, Blum began touring nationally with a band, contributing to what critics called a "more developed but still gritty, punk" sound.